June 5, 2025

 A note about FDA priorities.
 The FDA currently inspects facilities using a risk-based approach.
 The facilities that make life saving therapeutics, produce high volumes, and have a low compliance record will likely end up at the top of the list.
 Those facilities with low volume, non-life saving therapeutics and high compliance levels will fall to the lower part of the FDA list.
 Example: if your organization makes millions of IV bags a year and has an active Warning Letter, you are at the top of the list.
 Be prepared!

-If you don't take the 483 seriously and either fail to respond within the 15 days, or fail to provide an adequate 483 response, you will face consequences.
-Essentially, there is an escalation.
-The next step is a Warning Letter.
-This letter is a formal notification that allows for voluntary and prompt corrective action relating to specific observations.
-The biggest reason to not let your FDA 483 escalate to a Warning Letter is that your competitors and customers will find out about your Warning Letter.
+Failing to respond, or submitting a vague or incomplete response, can lead to escalation, such as issuance of a Warning Letter.
+This letter is a publicly available formal notification that allows for voluntary and prompt corrective action relating to specific observations.
+A significant reason to not let your FDA 483 escalate to a Warning Letter is that it can damage your reputation, impact your customer relationships, and is visible to competitors.
 Your written response to the Warning Letter must communicate a revised plan of action.
-This plan is your last chance to avoid further escalation of consequences and a good opportunity to work with a third-party consultant like ProPharma's MedTech team to support your efforts.
+This plan is your last chance to avoid further escalation of consequences and a good opportunity to work with a third-party consultant like ProPharma's Remediation and Response team to support your efforts.

 TAGS: Quality & Compliance FDA Life Science Consulting Regulatory Sciences Form 483